We’re putting safety first.

 As always, we're encouraging sick employees to stay home, and we have procedures in place to immediately quarantine any employees who are potentially exposed to the virus.

-For additional protection, each of our nurses has received two hand-sewn masks with HEPA filters; these masks are washable, so nurses can always have access to a clean mask while the other is being sanitized.
+For additional protection, each of our nurses receives two surgical masks, N95 face masks, face shields, gloves, goggles, and disposable gowns.
 This--combined with ongoing communication on infection control and the display of posters promoting respiratory hygiene--helps our team at Hiawatha HomeCare maintain a clean and safe work environment at the office, inside patients' homes, and everywhere in between.

 As COVID-19 has continued its spread, our medical director has been in constant communication with staff to keep them up-to-date on the latest information.
 Our social media team has also been hard at work posting COVID-related updates to keep our followers informed and educated.